MicrosoftDocs/sql-docs/docs/reporting-services/lesson-3-defining-a-dataset-for-the-table-report-reporting-services.md

 ## Next steps

 You've successfully specified a query that retrieves data for your report.
 Next, you're going to create the report layout.
-Continue with [Lesson 4: Adding a table to the report &#40;Reporting Services&#41;](lesson-4-adding-a-table-to-the-report-reporting-services.md).
+Continue with [Lesson 4: Add a table to the report &#40;Reporting Services&#41;](lesson-4-adding-a-table-to-the-report-reporting-services.md).

 ## See also